We have information you must know before you buy the Spectra.

 Handling and steering are good in the LX and EX, considering the car's height and its tallish tires.
 Put another way, the alloy wheels deliver more in looks than performance.
 When pushed, the car eases into understeer (plowing), which is common for front-wheel-drive economy cars.

 We haven't tried the Spectra5 or the sporty SX sedan.
 Both come with a strut-tower brace to stiffen the unit-body, and heavier-duty springs and shocks biased more for handling and less for ride comfort.
-If nothing else, these sporty models' P205/50R16 tires (compared P195/60R15 for the LX and EX) should sharpen steering response and pump up cornering power.
+If nothing else, their P205/50R16 tires (compared with P195/60R15 tires for the LX and EX) should sharpen steering response and pump up cornering power.

-The brake pedal in the test car was a bit mushy, but not enough to cause concern.
+We found the brake pedal a bit mushy, but not enough to cause concern.

-The 2005 Kia Spectra is a good representation of just how far South Korea's car makers have come in terms of design, quality and technology since the days of the infamous Hyundai Excel.
-Fit and finish in this economy car is on a par with the best in the class.
+The 2007 Kia Spectra is a good quality compact with very good fit and finish.
 Styling is sharp and distinctive.
 Power and economy mesh well.
 Comfort and convenience are fully featured.
 We could drive one of these every day and be happy.
-The new Spectra SX promises a sportier driving experience, while the Spectra5 delivers the added utility of a hatchback.
+The Spectra SX promises a sportier driving experience, while the Spectra5 delivers the added utility of a hatchback.